apple/swift-protobuf/Documentation/RELEASING.md

 ## Updating Protobuf and Abseil Submodules

 The swift-protobuf repository uses git submodules for protobuf and abseil-cpp dependencies.
-These should be updated when new versions are released upstream.

-### When to update
+### Automatic Updates (Recommended)

+The repository has an automated workflow that checks for new protobuf releases **every night at 2am UTC**.
-- When a new protobuf release is available from [protocolbuffers/protobuf](https://github.com/protocolbuffers/protobuf/releases)
+When a new release is detected, the workflow will:

+1. Update the protobuf submodule to the latest release tag
-- When the abseil-cpp version referenced by protobuf changes
+2. Determine the required abseil-cpp version from protobuf's `protobuf_deps.bzl`

-### Updating the submodules
+3. Update the abseil-cpp submodule accordingly
+4. Create a pull request with the changes

+The workflow can also be triggered manually from the [Actions tab](https://github.com/apple/swift-protobuf/actions/workflows/update_protobuf.yml).

+**No manual intervention is typically required** - just review and merge the automated PR after CI passes.

+### Manual Updates (If Needed)

+If you need to update the submodules manually (e.g., to test a pre-release version), follow these steps:

 1. **Check for new protobuf releases**

    Visit the [protobuf releases page](https://github.com/protocolbuffers/protobuf/releases) to check if a new version is available.

-2. **Update the protobuf submodule**
+1. **Update the protobuf submodule**

    From the repository root, update the protobuf submodule to the latest release tag: